Dog Dandruff: A Definitive Guide

-It’s likely that you’re familiar with the itching, irritating symptoms that come along with dandruff.
-No matter how much you itch, your scalp it never seems to find relief.
-Dandruff is incredibly common in humans, so much so that companies have their own lines of dandruff products.
-What pet owners may not realize is how common dandruff is in our dogs and cats.
+You might be familiar with the itchy, irritating symptoms that come along with dandruff.
+No matter how much you itch your scalp, you can’t seem to find relief.
+Dandruff is common in humans, so much so that companies have special lines of dandruff products.
+What pet owners may not realize is how commonly dandruff may also occur in our dogs and cats.

 What is Dandruff

 Dandruff is a condition that causes flakes of dead skin cells to appear in the dog's coat.
 More often than not, dandruff is accompanied by itching and skin irritation.
-Dandruff in humans can be quite embarrassing, but luckily Fido doesn’t seem to care so much about what others think of their flakey patches.
-What will likely bother your dog is the nonstop itching and agitation which can ultimately cause hair loss and further issues if not handled appropriately.
+Dandruff in humans can be quite embarrassing, but luckily Fido doesn’t seem to care too much about what others think.
+What will likely bother your dog is the nonstop itching and agitation, which can ultimately cause hair loss and further issues if not handled appropriately.
 Thankfully, dandruff can often be resolved without complication.

 What is Seborrhea

 Your veterinarian may refer to your dog's dandruff as seborrhea.
-The term seborrhea and dandruff are often used interchangeably, however, seborrhea is actually a cause of dandruff.
+The terms ‘seborrhea’ and ‘dandruff’ are often used interchangeably, however, seborrhea is actually one cause of dandruff.

-Fido can either have primary or secondary seborrhea.
+Fido may either have primary or secondary seborrhea.

-Primary seborrhea is not commonly found in dogs.
+Primary seborrhea is not commonly seen in dogs.
 It is typically considered to be genetic.

 Secondary seborrhea is very common in dogs and is typically caused by allergies or an underlying skin condition.